pr3sto/CryptoMessenger/README.md

 ## Protocol

-Comunication protocol between client and server - MessageProtocol that is based on TCP.
+Communication protocol between client and server - MessageProtocol that is based on TCP.